 Leeds

 § This page gives an overview of the Leeds local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Leeds, the largest city in West Yorkshire, combines a thriving urban centre with extensive suburbs and surrounding countryside.
 The city centre features striking Victorian arcades, Leeds Town Hall, the Corn Exchange, and modern developments such as Trinity Leeds and Victoria Gate.
 Cultural venues include Leeds Art Gallery, the Royal Armouries, and Leeds Grand Theatre.
 The River Aire and Leeds-Liverpool Canal run through the city, with regenerated waterfront areas offering restaurants and leisure.
 Outlying towns and suburbs such as Horsforth, Morley, and Otley add historic charm, while Roundhay Park and Golden Acre Park provide green escapes.
 The nearby Wharfe Valley and Yorkshire Dales extend scenic beauty into the district.

-The administrative boundary of Leeds can be viewed on OpenStreetMap: District Boundary of Leeds.
+The administrative boundary of Leeds can also be viewed on OpenStreetMap: District Boundary of Leeds.

 Key Facts about Leeds